vindevoy/cherryblog/README.md

 - Posts: the main content of the blog
 - Pages: the extra static pages like the 'about'
-- Categories: each post has one or multiple categories
+- Tags: each post has one or multiple tags

 At this moment, it has the basic news of the project and some dummy articles based on content found on Wikipedia and others.